Keeping Chillies over winter

 Light levels are naturally low during the winter, and they are even more so inside your house.
 To compensate for this dreadful state of affairs, put the plants in the sunniest location you can find, such as a south-facing window or, even better, a conservatory.

-Prune the plants to fit the space they have been allocated.
+In nature chilli plants are basically woody shrubs and don't need pruning to survive the winter.
+However, for convenience, prune the plants to fit the space they have been allocated.
 Be sure to prune modestly and avoid the temptation of pruning down to the base.
 If the branches start to turn brown and die at the tips, cut them back to where they are green.

 Because the chillies will grow slowly, if at all, during their winter sojourn, they won’t need to be fertilised.